 What is Protoplasm?

-Protoplasm is a jelly-like substance known to be the living part of the cell.
-The term was proposed in 1835 and was known as the primary substance responsible for all the living processes.
+Protoplasm is the living part of the cell, which comprises of different cellular organelles.
+It is a jelly-like, colourless, transparent and viscous living substances present within the cell wall.
+The term protoplasm was proposed in the year 1835 and is known as the primary substance, as it is responsible for various living processes.

 It was believed that cell were containers of protoplasm.
 However, the concept could not explain the origin of structures formed within the cell, primarily the nucleus.